Director: Renny Harlin

 As they're still running from the bad guys, the real Waldman drives up to them and tells them to get into the car.
 He tells Charly the truth about her past: that she's an assassin working for the U.S. Government.
 They decide to ditch Waldman when Mitch smartly brings up that he was the only one who knew they were going to be at the train station and how did those guys who attacked them knew they would be there?
 To be honest, I was never sure if Waldman was a good guy or bad guy because he doesn't last very long in this movie.
 Hmmm, I guess I just answered my own question as he is killed by a definite bad guy.

-Charly and Mitch find another clue that leads them to a man named Luke (David Morse) who Charly believes was one her fiance and is most likely the father of her daughter.
+Charly and Mitch find another clue that leads them to a man named Luke (David Morse) who Charly believes was once her fiance and is most likely the father of her daughter.
 He seems like a nice enough guy, but surprise!
 He's one of the bad guys!
 The reason Charly has such vivid memories of him is because he was a target and she learned a lot of things about him.
 Something like that.
 Waldman, who found out where they went, comes to warn them, but more evil henchmen get to them before they can escape.
 They knock out Charly, kill Waldman, and lock up Mitch.
 When Charly wakes up, she's tied to a water wheel which Luke uses to torture her for prolonged amounts of time under the water to get information out of her, but on her third trip under the water (which she insists on taking, so you think that would have been his first clue not to take her under the water again!), she gets out of the rope her hands are tied in and grabs the gun out of the now dead Waldman who is now under the water and when she comes back up, she shoots Luke and rescues Mitch.

 This is around the time Charly fully starts to emerge and all traces of the goody-goody Samantha are completely gone.
 She physically transfers herself by cutting her long curly brown hair and dying it blonde and putting on gobs of makeup which looks absolutely ridiculous.
-I like the hair, though
+I like the hair, though.

 There's this scene where she has to get back to Mitch fast because the bad guys have come upon him and attacking him, so she grabs a pair of skates and starts skating across a pond with a gun strapped to her back.
 I'm sorry, but in the time it would have taken her to put on and lace up those skates, she wouldn't have been able to get there in time.
 I also could have sworn that this was the movie where a bad guy dies from getting an ice skate blade across the throat.
 I know there's a movie out there where a woman escaping from a bad guy is on skates and picks up a child and swings the child around to slice the bad guy's throat with the blade of the ice skates.
 What movie am I thinking of???

-It turns out the father of Charly's daughter is Timothy (guess Charly had to go undercover and get really close to him...eww...)
+It turns out the father of Charly's daughter is Timothy (guess Charly had to go undercover and get really close to him...eww...).
 He kidnaps the young girl and locks both her and Charly in a large freezer and turns down the temperature.
 In a very MacGuyver type move, Charly takes Caitlin's doll, which is filled with gasoline (don't ask) and tries to light a fire with some utensil, but can't, until her daughter gives her a package of matches which she has because she lights a candle every night.
 Seriously, why did she let her mother try to light a fire for five minutes when she had matches at her disposal?
-Caitlin asks her mother if they're going to die and I did get a bit of a chuckle when Charly replies with, "No, sweetie, they are" and lights the fire which explodes the entire building.
+Caitlin asks her mother if they're going to die and I did get a bit of a chuckle when Charly replies with "No, sweetie, they are" and lights the fire which explodes the entire building.
 It also knocks Mitch, who is tied to a chair and is about to get shot by Timothy, out of a second story building window and through a billboard sign and he hits a tree.
 He must have flown at least 100 feet.
 That should have EASILY killed him, or, at best, broken a bunch of bones.
 But nope!
 He is able to stand up and walk away.
 WTF?
 He only has a few scratches and there's blood running down his face.

 So there's a bomb in a big semi truck and as Charly and Caitlin escape, they are ambushed by the bad guys and Charly tells her daughter to go somewhere safe, so she runs and hides in the truck with the bomb.
 Charly ends up driving the truck out of the town and there's more excitement as she kills more bad guys and tries to save her daughter.
 Which she manages to do, but is so exhausted and can't move anymore after she tells her daughter to run away from there.
 Caitlin does leave, but comes back and gives Charly the exact same speech her mother gave her when they went ice-skating and uses the line, "Life is pain."
 This awakens something in Charly and she gets up to finish the job of killing Timothy.
 Let's just say the bomb does its part in killing him.